aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 {{%expand "Click to open for detailed step-by-step instructions" %}}

 1. Open a file browser for your operating system (Windows: Explorer, macOS: Finder) and navigate to the default download folder used by your web browser.
-1. Create a folder named `cdd` within Downloads.
+1. Create a folder named `cdd` within Downloads and note the location
-1. Leave the file browser open as we will be using it to move files around in later modules.
+1. Leave a file browser open as we will be using it to move files around in later modules.
 {{% /expand%}}

 ### 2. Download and Install Serial Driver

-The microcontroller used in this workshop, the [ESP32-DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview) has a built-in Silicon Labs CP210x serial controller.
+The microcontroller used in this workshop, the [ESP32-DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview), has a built-in Silicon Labs CP210x serial controller.
 In order for you laptop to communicate, download and install the [CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) for your operating system.
 Follow the instructions *exactly*, you may be required to provide permissions to the driver and in some cases restart you laptop to complete the installation process.

 {{% notice warning %}}
 Use the installer specific to the *exact version* of your operating system.
 Using the wrong driver will not work and may make it difficult to install the proper version later.